 medium tomato, diced

-snap peas (3 ounces), cut into thirds
+snap peas (about 3 ounces), cut into thirds

 small radishes, stemmed and quartered

-small carrot, peeled and finely grated
+small carrot, peeled and grated

 medium scallions, thinly sliced